caitlinch/chromatin-assembly/README.md

     - My directory is `/scratch3/che318/chromatin-assembly/`
 2. Navigate in terminal to the `chromatin-assembly/` directory
     - **Command**: `cd /scratch3/che318/chromatin-assembly/`
-3. Activate the Python module
-    - **Command**: `module load python`
-4. Create conda environment
-    - Create a conda environment with the software faCount and faToTwoBit (needed for Step 6a and Step 6b)
-    - **Command**: `conda create --name Step6_utils --file workflow/envs/Step6_utils.txt`
-5. Export the conda environment
-    - Exporting the `Step6_utils` conda environment allows Snakemake access to the environment during run time
-    - **Command**: `conda activate Step6_utils; conda env export > workflow/envs/Step6_utils.yaml`
-6. Add your data to the `data/` directory
+3. Add your data to the `data/` directory
     - Within the chromatin-assembly directory, create a directory called `data/`
     - Create a new directory within `data/`, named after your species (e.g., `data/gecko/`).
     - Inside the species folder, create three folders: `input_control/`, `reads/`, and `reference_genome/`